-When caring for someone with Alzheimer’s disease, you may notice changes in their personality during the late afternoon and evening.
+When you are caring for someone who has Alzheimer’s disease, you may notice changes in their personality during the late afternoon and evening.
 You are not alone in experiencing this shift.
 Doctors call this change in behavior and mood sundowning, or sundown syndrome.
 The change in sunlight seems to be the trigger.
 Sundowning symptoms can increase as the night goes on and usually get better by sunrise.

 While doctors are not yet certain of the exact cause, common symptoms exhibited by Alzheimer’s patients with sundowning include: